What are Dental Implants?

 Implants essentially become part of the body.
 The posts literally fuse with jawbone tissue.
 Implant patients no longer have to remove their dentures, because implant-retained dentures can be permanently fixed.
 Because of this, the patient no longer has to hassle with removing, soaking, and re-affixing their prosthetic.
 Instead, the prosthetic feels like a natural part of the body.

-Confidence in Function & Appearance
+Confidence in Function and Appearance

 Like natural, healthy teeth, dental implants anchor into the jaw by way of a titanium post that fuses with bone tissue.
 As an anchor that replaces teeth roots, an implant post creates a firm foundation for single replacement teeth or a bridge, partial, or denture.
 This solidity ensures that the patient's teeth will not loosen, wobble, slip, or slide out of place during biting, chewing, speaking, or performing other oral functions.
 When fabricated from high-quality dental materials that imitate natural gum tissue and tooth enamel, implant-retained prostheses can look natural and attractive, even more attractive than one's original teeth.

-Bone Retention & Oral Health
+Bone Retention and Oral Health

 Natural tooth roots move when we bite